 Remote Hydrography Conference Rescheduled for May 2020 - 16/09/2019

 The Hydrographic Society UK has recently decided to reschedule its two-day Remote Hydrography conference (originally due to take place in late October 2019) for 6-7 May 2020.
 The venue remains the National Oceanography Centre, Southampton.
-A revised Call for Abstracts for the new dates will be issued very shortly, with a deadline of 31 December 2019, and the programme to be confirmed in February.
-Potential speakers who have already submitted an abstract do not need to do so again unless they wish to take the opportunity to update it.
+A revised Call for Abstracts for the new dates will be issued very shortly, with a deadline of 31 December 2019, and the programme is to be confirmed in February.
+Potential speakers who have already submitted an abstract do not need to do so again, unless they wish to take the opportunity to update it.

 Opportunities for Demonstrations

 With the obvious exception of the dates, all arrangements for exhibitors and sponsors remain unchanged.
 However, subject to the approval of the relevant authorities, the longer days and milder weather which May will hopefully bring, may now also offer some opportunities for demonstrations in the adjacent dock.
 Please contact email@example.com if you would like to explore this further.

 Hydrographic Surveying in the Midst of a Paradigm Shift